shaun-sweet/monorepo-ts/README.md

 2. [Contributing](#contributing)
 3. [Usage](#usage)
 ## Installation
-To import and use a component in your project, simply add a "@
+To import and use a component in your project, simply install it "@ssweet/<package-name>"
 ## Contributing

 To  get a dev server going, run these commands at the root -